kovidgoyal/kitty/docs/shell-integration.rst

     Note that for the fish shell this does not take effect, since fish already comes with a kitty completion script.

+no-sudo
+    Do not alias :program:`sudo` to ensure the kitty terminfo files are available in the sudo environment

 More ways to browse command output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^